timou0911/Ethernaut-Writeup/03. Coin Flip ★★☆☆☆/README.md

     1. The code utilizes the block hash of the previous block and a large number to determine the outcome of a coin flip.

-    2. Since the large number won’t change, the only factor we should concern about is the block number.
+    2. Since the large number won’t change, the only factor we should be concerned about is the block number.

 2. The method to retrieve block number.